-The Top 7 Reasons You Really Might Need an Air Fryer
+The Top 7 Reasons Need an Air Fryer

 - Less Fat/ Fewer Calories

-Because air frying uses circulating hot air and not oil to cook our favorite fried foods, we are consuming less fat and calories without sacrificing taste and texture.
-Everything gets crispy and browned and wonderful and nothing is submerged in oil like when you deep-fry.
+Because air frying uses circulating hot air instead of oil to cook our favorite fried foods, we are consuming less fat and calories without sacrificing taste and texture.
+Everything gets crispy and browned – no foods are submerged in oil like when we deep-fry.

 - Multipurpose Cooking